skrattaren/apf.rst/apf.rst

 - [p.
 363/261] "'Go ahead, [...] bake my quiche.'"

-  Clint Eastwood's "`Dirty Harry`_" again, another satire of the line which also inspired "FABRICATI DIEM, PVNC" (see the annotation for p.
+  Clint Eastwood's **Dirty Harry** again, another satire of the line which also inspired "FABRICATI DIEM, PVNC" (see the annotation for p.
 51/48 of "`Guards!
 Guards!`_").

 - [p.
 364/261] "'On with the motley.
 Magrat'll appreciate it.'"

-  "On with the motley" is a direct translation of the Italian "Vesti la giubba" which is the first line of a famous aria from the opera "`I Pagliacci`_".
+  "On with the motley" is a direct translation of the Italian "Vesti la giubba" which is the first line of a famous aria from the opera **I Pagliacci**.
 (Operatic arias are usually known by their first line or first few words).
 It is the bitter aria in which the actor Canio laments that he must go on stage even though his heart is breaking, and climaxes with the line 'Ridi Pagliaccio'.